 It’s quite similar to the firewood transportation laws that you might be more familiar with, which say you aren’t allowed to haul untreated firewood too far from where it was harvested.
 In many ways, ISPM-15 is the commercial, industrial, and international version of those laws.

 The specific ISPM-15 requirements are as such:

-All solid wood and wood packaging materials (WPM) over 6 mm in thickness, such as wooden pallets, dunnage and crating, must be treated.
+All solid wood and wood packaging materials (WPM) over 6 mm in thickness, such as wooden pallets, dunnage, and crating, must be treated.
 During the heat treatment process, WPM must be heated until its internal temperature reaches 56 degrees Celsius for at least 30 minutes.

 At MTE, we follow and meet the standards for heat-treating our WPM lumber products with a kiln.
-Heat treatment is the most environmentally friendly and effective method to killing off any harmful insects, parasites, diseases, and other pests that might be in the lumber.
+Heat treatment is the most environmentally friendly and effective method of killing off any harmful insects, parasites, diseases, and other pests that might be in the lumber.
 It is our responsibility as contributors to international trade to ensure ecosystems across the world are healthy and not at risk because of our practices.